-Every once in a while we’re asked what is the number one thing that San Antonio area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that San Antonio area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the ideal operation of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is one of the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most San Antonio homeowners, but there are often two challenges to actually completing this job:

 - Determining just how often to change your furnace or air conditioner filter.

 - Remembering to change air filters when needed.